Personal statement FAQs

 - Ask your referee to mention some stuff that you cannot

 - Get some structure to your statement

-- At the end of the day if you can't get it under the lines/characters you may just have to chop whole sentences
+- If you can't get it under the line/character limit, you may just have to chop whole sentences.

 What should I do once I’ve written it?